AdobeDocs/experience-platform.en/help/segmentation/api/audiences.md

 ## Retrieve a list of audiences {#list}

-You can retrieve a list of all schedules for your organization by making a GET request to the `/audiences` endpoint.
+You can retrieve a list of all audiences for your organization by making a GET request to the `/audiences` endpoint.

 **API format**